derikb/rpg-table-randomizer/README.md

 // Add it to the tables object. testTables[colortable.key] = colortable;

-// Return random result from the colors table. console.log(randomizer.getTableResultByKey('colors'));
+// Return random result set from the colors table. const colorResult = randomizer.getTableResultSetByKey('colors');
+console.log(colorResult); // full result set
+console.log(colorResult.niceString()); // In this case it would just be a color.

 // Random roll
 console.log(randomizer.roll('2d4+1'));